Notes of asian pear, corn silk, and squash blossom.

-Green tea from Sichuan, China・2017・玉露・Organic
+Green tea from Sichuan, China・2018・玉露・Organic

 This is an early harvest organic green tea crafted from a cultivar native to Sichuan.
 Its beautifully shaped, pale green leaves produce a tea of extraordinary clarity.

-The source garden sits at 1200m on Mengding Shan.
-The garden is new, beginning first as a project to identify and produce tea from heritage tea varieties in a fully organic environment.
+The source garden sits at 1200m near Mengding Shan.
 The location of the garden is one of the essential contributing factors to this tea’s character: temperatures rarely exceed 59F/15C, and cloud and mist shroud the garden most of the year.

 Jade Dew is the first variety from this garden to enter full production.
 Crafted from a small leaf cultivar commonly called “lao chuan”, this tea’s origins can be traced back to imperial tea gardens that produced green teas for the Song court during 12th century China.

 Brew: 4 grams・150 ml・180° F・1 min